 Funeral services will be held Saturday, November 23, 2019, at the Holladay 28th Ward building, 2625 E. Milo Way (4910 S.) at 12 pm.
 There will be a viewing Friday evening from 6-8 pm and Saturday from 10:30-11:30 am at the chapel on Milo Way.
 Interment Wasatch Lawn Memorial Park.

-To send flowers to the family or plant a tree in memory of Susan (Sanders) Cannon, please visit our floral store.
+To send flowers to Susan's family, please visit our floral store.